Country Guide

 Road Trips

-Major highways like the AP-7 (Mediterranean coast), A-1 (Madrid to Burgos), A-2 (Madrid to Barcelona), and A-4 (Madrid to Seville) have fast chargers every 80-120 km.
-Interior routes through Castilla-La Mancha and Extremadura have wider spacing.
-Summer heat in southern Spain can increase energy consumption due to air conditioning and may affect battery charging speed.
-Plan longer stops during the hottest part of the day to combine charging with a break.
+Major highways have excellent ultra-fast coverage.
+The AP-7 (Mediterranean coast), A-1 (Madrid to Burgos), A-2 (Madrid to Barcelona), A-4 (Madrid to Seville), and A-6 (Madrid to Galicia) all have fast chargers every 60-100 km from Zunder, Wenea, Iberdrola, Ionity, Repsol, and Cepsa Gow.
+Interior routes through Castilla-La Mancha and Extremadura (España Vaciada) still have wider spacing, so stick to main 'A' highways when possible.
+Summer heat in southern Spain increases air conditioning load and can reduce range by 15-20%.
+Plan longer stops during the hottest part of the day.
+Use A Better Route Planner (ABRP) for route planning, especially for hilly terrain.

 Useful Apps